sheikhartin/notebooks-everywhere/README.md

 - [Analysis of mobile phone price](Mobile_Phone_Price_EDA.ipynb): Cleaning and exploring inside the mobile phone price dataset.

-- [Developers tech stack](Developers_Tech_Stack_Scraper.ipynb): A scraper to extract interesting data from software developers!
+- [Developers tech stack scraper](Developers_Tech_Stack_Scraper.ipynb): A scraper to extract interesting data from software developers!

+- [Parts of a failed project](Parts_of_a_Failed_Project.ipynb): Three parts of a cryptocurrency trader bot project...

 #### Machine Learning